ScottMGustafson/covid19/README.md

 As such, do not take any of my calculations seriously--I have no idea as to how realistic any of my model assumptions are or what the parameter choices should actually be since I haven't validated this model with data.

 ### Overview and Assumptions
-In these simulations, I treat people as points in a box moving at random existing in one a a few states: susceptible, infected, immune (i.e. recovered) or dead.
+In these simulations, I treat people as points in a box moving at random existing in one a few states: susceptible, infected, immune (i.e. recovered) or dead.
 The people are given an initial position and velocity.
 When any two or more people get close enough, they interact may get infected with some probability determined by a randomly generated infection probability score and by distance following an inverse square law.